How Long Are Dogs Pregnant? Dog Pregnancy Timeline

 Sharing is caring!

-How Long Are Dogs Pregnant? dog gestation cycle
+How Long Are Dogs Pregnant?
+Dog gestation cycle

 “How long are dogs pregnant?”
 Regardless of breed or size, a dog’s gestation period typically lasts between 63 to 65 days.
-Dogs have three trimesters during pregnancy, the same as humans, however, their gestation period is shorter.
+Dogs have three trimesters during pregnancy, the same as humans; however, their gestation period is shorter.

-Here’s a breakdown of a dog’s pregnancy divided into three trimesters, with symptoms and development stages for each trimester.
+Here is a breakdown of a dog’s pregnancy divided into three trimesters, with symptoms and development stages for each trimester.

 First Trimester (Days 0-21)